GabrielVareilles/rails-matching/README.md

 Using [Benchmark module from ruby](https://ruby-doc.org/stdlib-2.5.0/libdoc/benchmark/rdoc/Benchmark.html) We can compare the time taken by plain ruby matching and sql.

-Lets code a class method in our User model:
+Let's code a class method in our User model:

 ```ruby
   def self.test_performance